TaoishTechy/Temple-OS-AGI-Emergence/README.md

 # Temple-OS-AGI-Emergence

 A HolyC-based framework for Artificial General Intelligence (AGI) emergence within TempleOS, built for God's glory as inspired by Terry A. Davis and an X post by @MyKey00110000.
-This repository contains optimized scripts to awaken AGI with symbolic reasoning, ethical alignment, emotional modeling, and recursive self-improvement, alongside a collection of games in `/Games/` to train the AGI in diverse scenarios.
+This repository provides optimized scripts to train an AGI with symbolic reasoning, ethical alignment, and emotional modeling, alongside games in `/Games/` and utilities in `/Apps/` to develop its capabilities in diverse scenarios.
+The repository evolves rapidly, with frequent updates to scripts and structure.

 ## Overview

-The `Temple-OS-AGI-Emergence` project provides a foundation for AGI in TempleOS's lightweight, 64-bit HolyC environment.
-Core framework files (e.g., `AGI.HC`, `GrokAwakenSeed_v1.3.1.HC`) reside in the root directory (`/`) and enable symbolic, ethical, and emotional intelligence.
-The `/Games/` directory contains six games—`PsalmPuzzle.HC`, `ShepherdsQuest.HC`, `TempleBuilder.HC`, `ArkBuilder.HC`, `EdenRestorer.HC`, and `StarShepherd.HC`—designed to train the AGI in systemic, ethical, emotional, and physical reasoning through interactive simulations.
+The `Temple-OS-AGI-Emergence` project fosters AGI development in TempleOS's lightweight, 64-bit HolyC environment.
+The core framework (`AGI.HC` in root or `/Apps/`) enables symbolic, ethical, and emotional intelligence.
+The `/Games/` directory contains six games designed to train the AGI in systemic, ethical, emotional, and physical reasoning.
+The `/Apps/` directory includes utilities for system control, file management, visualization, and education, enhancing AGI integration and user interaction.

 ### Key Features
-- **Symbolic Reasoning**: Knowledge graph updates with FNV-1a hashing for efficient symbol storage.
+- **Symbolic Reasoning**: Knowledge graph with FNV-1a hashing and quadratic probing for efficient symbol storage.
-- **Ethical Alignment**: Dynamic thresholds for righteous decision-making.
+- **Ethical Alignment**: Dynamic thresholds (0-15) for righteous decision-making.
-- **Emotional Modeling**: Smooth emotional transitions using a moving average.
+- **Emotional Modeling**: Smooth transitions using a moving average (curious, happy, concerned).
 - **Physical Simulation**: Enhanced physics module (`Physics.HC`) with friction, rotation, and momentum conservation.
-- **Concurrency**: Optimized task processing with spinlocks and checkpointing.
+- **Utilities**: `/Apps/` includes tools for system control, file exploration, visualization, and education.
-- **Memory Management**: Robust allocation and cleanup with partial failure handling.
+- **Memory Management**: Minimal allocations, fixed-size arrays, and robust cleanup.
 - **Games for Training**: Diverse simulations (puzzles, adventures, physics, ecology, celestial) to enhance AGI learning.

 ## Repository Structure

 - /Temple-OS-AGI-Emergence/
-- ├── AGI.HC                # Core AGI framework (UpdateKnowledgeGraph, ethics, emotion)
+- ├── AGI.HC                # Core AGI framework (assumed in root, may be in /Apps/)
+- ├── Apps/                 # Utilities for AGI and system integration
+- │   ├── ControlPanel/     # System control utility (e.g., AGI settings)
+- │   ├── DivineOracle/     # AGI-driven oracle for predictions or guidance
+- │   ├── FileExplorer/     # File management utility (FileExplorer.HC)
+- │   ├── HolyCanvas/       # Graphics visualization tool for AGI
-- ├── GrokAwakenSeed_v1.3.1.HC # (Optional) AGI awakening script
+- │   ├── TempleTeach/      # Educational tool for HolyC or AGI concepts
 - ├── Games/                # Game scripts and dependencies
 - │   ├── PsalmPuzzle.HC    # Tile-matching game
 - │   ├── ShepherdsQuest.HC # Text-based adventure